MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-compute-uris.md

 In Machine Learning Server 9.3, you can use `admin` extension of the Azure Command Line Interface ([Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)) to set up and manage your configuration, including the declaration and management of compute nodes with your web nodes.

->[!Important]
+>[!NOTE]
 >- You must first [set up your compute nodes](configure-machine-learning-server-enterprise.md) before doing anything else with the `admin` extension of the CLI.
 >- You do not need an Azure subscription to use this CLI.
 It is installed as part of Machine Learning Server and runs locally.

 1. On the machine hosting the node, launch a command line window or terminal  with administrator (Windows) or root/sudo (Linux) privileges.

 1. If you are not yet authenticated in the CLI, do so now.
-This is an administrator task only, so you must have and Owner role to declare or manage URIs.
+This is an administrator task only, so you must have the Owner role to declare or manage URIs.
 The account name is `admin` unless LDAP or AAD is configured.
    ```
    az login —-mls